LVTTL/lvttl.github.io/README.md

 # lvttl.github.io
-Website showing projects and some 'about me' written in CSS, HTML and javascript
+Website showing projects and some 'about me' info, written in CSS, HTML and javascript